Multi-Agent Reinforcement Learning with Action Masking for UAV-enabled Mobile Communications: Introduction

 \subsubsection{Non-orthogonal Multiple Access (NOMA) in UAV networks}

 The NOMA technique has allowed networks to gain better spectral efficiency and increased system throughput \cite{8114722}.
 Despite an increasing number of publications, research on NOMA maintains room for advancement.
 In \cite{8648498}, the authors compare OMA and NOMA techniques for multiple UAV scenarios and maximize throughput by joint optimization of coverage radii and power allocation for static ground users only.
 In~\cite{tabassum2016non}, the authors investigate the increase of achievable spectral efficiency, but cluster all users into a single NOMA group, which considerably increases the complexity and decreases the reliability of the successive interference cancellation (SIC)~\cite{8114722}.
-Other works assume to limit the maximum number of NOMA users per channel as N = 2, e.g.,~\cite{8632657,9177252}, in order to meet QoS requirements, reduce co-channel interference, and simplify SIC at receivers.
+Other works assume to limit the maximum number of NOMA users per channel as N = 2, e.g.,~\cite{8632657,9177252}, to meet QoS requirements, reduce co-channel interference, and simplify SIC at receivers.
 Such solutions, in fact, achieve problem simplification at the cost of decreased accuracy of the solution \cite{9903854}.
 NOMA clustering techniques proposed in \cite{8788625} cater to larger cluster sizes but use heuristic approaches that lead to higher computational costs and scalability issues.
 To reduce clustering complexity, the authors in \cite{9520121} invoke the K-means clustering algorithm for UAV-user association and then apply NOMA for cellular offloading in a congested downlink network setup.
-However, in a bid to train a single Deep Q Learning (DQN) for all UAVs, the authors fix the number of users that can be connected to all UAV clusters, which again is a simplification of problem at the cost of accuracy .
+However, in a bid to train a single Deep Q Learning (DQN) for all UAVs, the authors fix the number of users that can be connected to all UAV clusters, which again is a simplification of the problem at the cost of accuracy.
+A key limitation of such an architecture is the inability to cope with users either joining or leaving the clusters during service, as UAVs are not trained to serve varying cluster sizes.
+This limitation motivates our work to allow UAVs to service clusters with dynamically varying sizes.